reinhart1010/nix/docs/en/common/lsd.md

 `lsd -a`

-- List all files and directories with trailing `/` added to directory names:
+- List files and directories with trailing `/` added to directory names:

 `lsd -F`

-- List all files and directories in long format (permissions, ownership, size, and modification date):
+- List all files and directories in long format (permissions, ownership, size in human-readable format, and modification date):

-`lsd -la`

-- List all files and directories in long format with size displayed using human-readable units (KiB, MiB, GiB):

-`lsd -lh`
+`lsd -lha`

-- List all files and directories in long format, sorted by size (descending):
+- List files and directories in long format, sorted by size (descending):

 `lsd -lS`

-- List all files and directories in long format, sorted by modification date (oldest first):
+- List files and directories in long format, sorted by modification date (oldest first):

 `lsd -ltr`

 - Only list directories:

 `lsd -d `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">*/</span>

+- Recursively list all directories in a tree format:

+`lsd --tree -d`